iugamarian/bshplyr/README.md

 # Install on Raspbian Lite

+# On another computer prepare bshplyr (apt and apt-get hang on download with IPV6):

 sudo apt-get install -y git

 git clone https://github.com/iugamarian/bshplyr/

 cd bshplyr

+chmod +x before-setup

 chmod +x setup-bshplyr-delete-raspbian-lite

+# Copy bshplyr to /root in Raspbian Lite and in there install it:

 sudo -s

+./before-setup

 ./setup-bshplyr-delete-raspbian-lite